pavlinakrmelova/dvd_rental/README.md

-# Basic KPI metrics in dvd rental shop
+# Few Basic KPIs metrics in DVD-rental Shop
 #### Data is devided into 15 tables such as inventory, informations about customers, payments, types of movies, etc.

 #